gravitational/teleport/rfd/0131-adminitrative-actions-mfa.md

 There are a few different ways that the Auth client can pass MFA verification with the Auth server, each with their own pros and cons:

-1. Add the `MFAChallengeResponse` argument to each administrative API endpoint.
+1. Add the `MFAAuthenticateResponse` argument to each administrative API endpoint.

 The Auth server can consume/verify the challenge response in each request and treat the request as MFA verified.